Feb. 6, 1778 - New York became the third state to ratify the Articles of Confederation.

 Feb.
 6, 1911 - Ronald Reagan, the 40th President of the United States, was born in Tampico, Illinois.

 Feb.
-6, 1915 – Henry J. Beasley, 74, passed away on this Saturday night at his home at Brownville, near Owassa, Ala.
-He was buried the following day.
+6, 1915 – Confederate veteran Henry James Beasley, 74, passed away on this Saturday night at his home at Brownville, near Owassa, Ala.
+He was buried the following day in the Brown Beasley Cemetery.
+He was born on April 26, 1842.

 Feb.
 6, 1915 – Basketball teams from Effie and Evergreen in Conecuh County, Ala. played one another.